Cryptography

 Signal Protocol Same proven protocol design used by Signal, WhatsApp, and Google Messages

-Continuous post-quantum Quantum-resistant keys at every conversation turn, not just the first handshake
+Continuous post-quantum Quantum-resistant keys refreshed as the conversation continues, not just the first handshake

-Signed groups Every group message is signed with the sender's identity key, preventing impersonation
+Signed groups Every group message is signed with the sender's key, so members can't be impersonated

 Modern ciphers XChaCha20-Poly1305 runs safely on all hardware, no special CPU instructions needed